fritzmg/contao-lightcase/README.md

 By default Lightcase shows the image with a `maxHeight` of 500 pixels and a `maxWidth` of 800 pixels.

-You can change these values by creating a custom `j_lightcase.html5` template and adjusting the content as follows:
+You can change these values by creating a custom `j_lightcase` template and adjusting the content as follows:

 ```js
 $this.lightcase({